mahouboy23/IB-notes/Sample  Paragraph 2.md

 ## Brainstorming

 **list** :
-- The main policy i would like to implement would be healthcare
+- The main policy i would like to change would be healthcare
 - Access to Healthcare Services
 - Healthcare Workforce Training and Retention
 - Increase the reach of healthcare facilities in rural